 Bobby Fischer would face the strongest Soviet player at the time for the championship in 1972.
 The reigning World Champion was Boris Spassky who played a good flowing positional game laced with deep sacrificial plots.

 in a field they had long dominated.
 He had accused them in the past of closing ranks on the rest of the chess world and now he wanted to prove that he was greater than all of them.
 He wasn't merely taking on one man, Boris Spassky.
 He was taking on the entire Soviet chess empire.
-US establishment wanted their man to humble the Soviets, the USSR were just as eager to see their champion slap America down.
+The US establishment wanted their man to humble the Soviets, the USSR were just as eager to see their champion slap America down.

 The two players were styled as gladiators, each representing his civilization against the nemesis, in a proxy war.
-Chess was under the global spotlight like never before or since as the two protagonists faced off in what would be dubbed the Match of the Century.
+Chess was under the global spotlight like never before or since as the two protagonists faced off in what would be dubbed the Match of the Century

 The match took place in Reykjavik, Iceland in 1972.
 Spassky was under a lot of pressure from the Soviets to win.
 Fischer carried the hopes of the American nation.
 The match was covered by TV, radio and print media all over the world.

 Spassky got off to a great start in the first game playing as White.
-In a drawish bishop ending Fischer blundered inexplicably.
-He got his bishop trapped and lost it for only two pawns.
+In a drawish Bishop ending Fischer blundered inexplicably.
+He got his Bishop trapped and lost it for only two pawns.
 Spassky won the endgame and was 2-0 up in the match when Fischer forfeited the second game in a row over cameras and a subsequent no-show.

 But after that Fischer, who had come into the match on a recent 20 game winning hot streak found his form.
 He won five of the next eight games to lead by three points after 10 games.
 The second half of the match was very tight with mostly draws.
-Fischer won two further games to Spassky's one.
-The final score was 7-3 with 11 draws.
-Fischer was the champion.
+Fischer won 2 further games to Spassky's 1.
+The final score was +7-3 =11